Marib Dam: Ancient dam

 The site of the great Dam of Marib, also called the Dam of 'Arim (سَدّ ٱلْعَرِم, sadd al-ˁArim), is upstream (south-west) of the ancient city of Maʾrib, once the capital of the ancient kingdom of Sheba.
 The Kingdom of Sabaʾ was a prosperous trading nation, with control of the frankincense and spice routes in Arabia and Abyssinia.
 The Sabaeans built the dam to capture the periodic monsoon rains which fall on the nearby mountains and so irrigate the land around the city.
 Some tentative archaeological findings suggest that simple earth dams and a canal network were constructed as far back as around 1750 BC, but the most reliable information dates the Great Dam of Marib to about the 8th century BC.
-It is counted by some as one of the most wonderful feats of engineering in the ancient world.
+It is counted by some as one of the most impressive feats of engineering in the ancient world.

 The medieval Arab geographer Yāqūt al-Ḥamawī describes it thus:

 It is between three mountains, and the flood waters all flow to the one location, and because of that the water only discharges in one direction; and the ancients blocked that place with hard rocks and lead.
 The water from springs gathers there as well as floodwater, collecting behind the dam like a sea.
 Whenever they wanted to they could irrigate their crops from it, by just letting out however much water they needed from sluice gates; once they had used enough they would close the gates again as they pleased.